 I found the place mats at JCPenney in the clearance aisle.
 They are from the Jonathan Adler collection.
 The icicles in the vases on the table are floral picks that I used in the artificial tree I had in the room last year.
 I used three in each vase and fluffed them up to look like icy flowers.

 The chandelier was a builder basic that I transformed with paint and crystals

-How-To Trick: I use thin silver wire to hang my favorite vintage ornament from the chandelier.
+- Use thin silver wire to hang a favorite vintage ornament from a chandelier.

 This pedestal with vintage ornaments was in the family room last year.
 On the table it adds the old-fashioned touch I like to mix into the decor.